Hi love, I’m Ále.

 + The Ceremony of Birth: Indigenous Childbirth Education Training Montse Olmos, Mujer de la Tierra (2024)

-+ Indigenous Postpartum Doula Training Center for Indigenous Midwifery & Raeanne Madison of the Postpartum Health Lodge (2024)
++ Indigenous Postpartum Doula Training Center for Indigenous Midwifery & Raeanne Madison of the Postpartum Healing Lodge (2024)

 + Perinatal Mental Health for Indigenous Families Perinatal Support Washington (2024)